OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ---
 title: The ultimate guide to Tomcat deployments
-description: In this blog post we'll create a secure, highly available, load balanced Tomcat cluster with zero downtime deployments
+description: In this post we create a secure, highly available, load balanced Tomcat cluster with zero downtime deployments.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01